Sterling leaves England World Cup camp after home break-in - WHIZ News

-DOHA, Qatar (AP) — England forward Raheem Sterling has left his team’s World Cup camp in Qatar and returned to the U.K. after a break-in at his home.
+DOHA, Qatar (AP) — England forward Raheem Sterling has left the team’s World Cup camp in Qatar and returned to Britain after a break-in at his home.

-The 27-year-old Chelsea player missed England’s 3-0 win against Senegal in the round of 16 Sunday and it was not known if he would be back for his nation’s quarterfinal match with France on Saturday.
+The 27-year-old Chelsea player missed England’s 3-0 victory over Senegal in the round of 16 on Sunday and it was not known if he would be back for the quarterfinal match against France on Saturday.

-England announced an hour and a half before kick off against Senegal at Al Bayt Stadium that Sterling would be unavailable because of a “family matter.”
+England announced 90 minutes before kick off against Senegal at Al Bayt Stadium that Sterling would be unavailable because of a “family matter.”

-Police in the English county of Surrey near London said in a statement that they were investigating “a burglary at an address in Oxshott, Leatherhead.”
-They did not identify the occupants of the house, but U.K. media reported that Sterling’s home was burgled.

 “No threat of violence was involved as the items were discovered stolen retrospectively.
 Inquiries into the circumstances are ongoing,” police said.

+The police later issued an update to say they were still investigating when the theft happened, and responded to reports that the thieves were armed.

+“We are aware of media reports stating there were armed suspects involved, however, at this time, we would reassure our communities that no witnesses have come forward to this effect and there are no reports of any threats of violence linked to this incident,” the statement said.

-Sterling was not set to start against Senegal, with Phil Foden selected ahead of him.
+Sterling had not been expected to start against Senegal, with Phil Foden selected ahead of him.

-“Our thoughts are with him and his family,” captain Harry Kane said.
-“It is a private matter with him, but it’s never easy to see one or your teammates and friends have to deal with something like that.”
+“Our thoughts are with him and his family,” England captain Harry Kane said.
+“It is a private matter with him, but it’s never easy to see one of your teammates and friends have to deal with something like that.”

-Kane added: “From us as a team we send him our best and hope to see him as soon as possible.”

 James Robson is at https://twitter.com/jamesalanrobson